 Cole’s up there.

 Yeah, I know the point of concept art is to be simple, and this isn’t a dig at the artist for going that route!
-Just… judging Kai’s hair devoid of any context, this is way too basic.
-The focus is all on his upright spikes, without any attention given to the parts of his ‘do that flow down or fluff outwards.
+It's just… judging Kai’s hair devoid of any context, this is way too basic.
+The focus is all on his upright spikes without any attention given to the parts of his ‘do that flow down or fluff outwards.
 In place of his fringe, he’s got one very sad lop spike that’s desperately trying to touch down at his eyebrows, and it looks all kinds of wrong.

 His hair is supposed to be extravagant and eccentric!
 The point of judging his hair on its messy shape language isn’t to boil it down to the bare basics, it’s to figure out which is the best way to communicate all its iconic sharp edges and softer strands!